Confidence Man announce UK tour dates and ticket details

 The LP follows up 2022’s Tilt, which reached number one on the UK Dance Albums chart and features singles “Holiday” and “Luvin U Is Easy”.

-This weekend they’ll also perform at Glastonbury Festival including a set on the Other Stage, as well as hosting a club night, among other appearances across the event.
+They recently performed a huge set on the Other Stage at Glastonbury Festival as well as hosting a club night, among other appearances across the event.

+Their high-energy set saw them perform the likes of “C.O.O.L Party”, “SO WHAT” and “Boyfriend (Repeat)”.

 You can check out the group’s full tour schedule and ticket details below.